CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 1. Download the [OctoPi](https://octoprint.org/download/) operating system and set it up on the Raspberry Pi according to the instructions on the download page.
 2. Once the Raspberry Pi is configured, open up `https://octopi.local` on your browser to see if the web server is set up.
 You should see the OctoPrint UI if successful.
 3. ssh into it from your computer: `ssh pi@octopi.local`
-4. Delete all the folders in the root directory `sudo rm -r *` - this is so that OctoPrint doesn't interfere with our web-interface installation.
+4. Delete all the folders in the root directory `sudo rm -r *` - this is so that OctoPrint doesn't interfere with our web interface installation.
 You can always install it again with Kiauh
 5. Clone the Kiauh repository into the root directory of the Pi: `git clone https://github.com/th33xitus/kiauh.git`
 6. Navigate to the Kiauh directory: `cd kiauh`
 7. Run Kiauh: `./kiauh.sh`